marianofernandezs/Sentiment-classifier/README.md

 # Sentiment Analysis Web Application

+This Web app and Training the model is doing by myself with support of IA for educational propourse

 A web application for analyzing the sentiment of user-provided text (positive or negative).
 Built using **Flask** for the backend and **scikit-learn** for the machine learning model.

 ## Features